KimoriWasTaken/ValheimEndgame/README.md

 ## Known Issues:
 - In rare instances dying seems to decrease performance and spams an error that is being investigated
 - EpicLoot pushes you into Tier3 (iron) loot seemingly at random
-- For Windows 11 users the stamina costs of all abilities in ValheimLegends get multiplied by the set value instead of reduced
+- Some users experience mutliplied stamina costs instead of reduced stamina costs when using abilities of ValheimLegends
    - Example: vl_svr_energyCostMultiplier = 0.7 -> Monks flying kick costs 350 stamina instead of 50
+   - Fixed by setting it back to 1